 Make the meringue layers.
 They can be made up to a few days ahead and stored in a large airtight container, still stuck to their parchment paper liners as protection between the layers.
 Preheat the oven to 350°F. Draw four 8-inch (20cm) circles onto parchment paper.
 Use a plate, bowl, or lid that is 8 inches in diameter.
 Trim the paper so it can fit into cookie sheets and invert it onto the sheets so the drawn circles are underneath, but you can still see them through the paper.
 Make sure to prepare the cookie sheets before you do the meringue.

 Whip the egg whites and salt to soft peaks.
 Gradually add in the sugar, one tablespoon at time.
 Beat until very stiff and shiny.
 This will take at least 10 to 12 minutes.
-Beat in the cornstarch, lemon juice and salt.
+Beat in the cornstarch, lemon juice and vanilla.

 Divide the meringue between the four circles.
 Use a spatula to spread it evenly to the circle outlines, and smooth out the tops to make four large disks.